riceissa/issarice.com/wiki/about-me.md

-typography (though mostly just with LaTeX and this website), pure math (formal logic and set theory, though my knowledge here is not very advanced at this point), the [organization and dissemination of knowledge](content-creation), longevity, neoteny and looking young, [castration and eunuchs](http://lesswrong.com/lw/lm4/effects_of_castration_on_the_life_expectancy_of/), pederasty, long-term thinking, [Econlog](), and
+typography (though mostly just with LaTeX and this website), pure math (formal logic and set theory, though my knowledge here is not very advanced at this point), the [organization and dissemination of knowledge](content-creation), longevity, neoteny and looking young, cute things and people, [castration and eunuchs](http://lesswrong.com/lw/lm4/effects_of_castration_on_the_life_expectancy_of/), pederasty, long-term thinking, [Econlog](), and
 [existential risk].